Civil rights leader removed from movie theater for using his own chair

 The incident occurred Tuesday in Greenville during a showing of “The Color Purple.”
 The Rev. William Barber II said he needs the chair because he suffers from ankylosing spondylitis, a disabling bone disease.

-Barber, 60, is co-chair of the national Poor People’s Campaign, which is modeled after an initiative launched in 1968 by the late Rev. Martin Luther King Jr. Barber previously served as president of the North Carolina NAACP, leading protests over voter access at the Statehouse that got him and more than 1,000 people arrested for civil disobedience.
+Barber, 60, leads a nonprofit called Repairers of the Breach, which focuses on issues including voter suppression and poverty.
+He also co-chairs the national Poor People’s Campaign, which is modeled after an initiative launched in 1968 by the late Rev. Martin Luther King Jr.

+During an hourlong news conference on Friday, Barber spoke in support of people with disabilities and the need for businesses to provide the accommodations required under the Americans with Disabilities Act.

+“I know that if I cannot sit in my chair in a theater in Greenville, North Carolina …. that there are thousands of other people who will be excluded from public spaces in this nation,” Barber said.

-Barber said in a news release that management at the AMC theater asked an armed security guard and local police officers to remove him after he stood firm on using the chair.
+Barber said managers at the AMC theater asked an armed security guard and local police officers to remove him after he stood firm on using the chair.
 Barber said he agreed to be escorted out after officers said they’d have to close down the theater and arrest him.

 Barber said he left his 90-year-old mother behind with an assistant to watch the film.
 Video of the incident shows Barber talking to an officer before walking out of the theater.